carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 ###Run the installation script

-You no longer have to clone the repo to install!

-Simply <a href="https://s3-eu-west-1.amazonaws.com/apigatewaycloudformation/install/latest.zip">download the installation package</a>, unzip it and follow the OS specific instuctions below.
+<a href="https://s3-eu-west-1.amazonaws.com/apigatewaycloudformation/install/latest.zip">Download the installation package</a>, unzip it and follow the OS specific instructions below.

 ####Unix
-First, you hve to install the infrastructure:
+Install the infrastructure:

     ./install.sh